 To check your computer Operating System Region and Language settings.

 Run the Setup program and at the point you are prompted to enter your unique Access Registration Code instead hold down both Ctrl and Shift keys simultaneously then press the A key.

 Inform Mistral what are your Region and your Language settings.

-Alternatively, to check your computer Operating System Region and Language settings when using Windows 10 Operating System.
+Alternatively, to check your computer Operating System Region and Language settings when using Windows 10 or 11 Operating System.

 Click Windows icon at bottom left of screen.